seanmc2394/SQL-Data-Analysis-Portfolio/Mini_SQL_Bookstore_Project/README.md

 <br>

 ## Reflection
-This was my first full SQL project.
-I built it entirely from scratch, learned how to structure data across multiple tables, and practiced writing basic queries.
+This was my first fully solo SQL project.
+I built it entirely from scratch, learned how to structure data across multiple tables, and practiced writing queries.